 Qui then misleadingly cited another government report that many others have now cited, the State Department’s annual “Country Reports on Terrorism 2017.”
 She cited the report to support the theory that no one believes there’s a terror threat inherent in this migrant flow.
 “And the State Department, in a September report, said there was ‘no credible evidence’ that terrorist groups had sent operatives to enter the United States through Mexico,” she wrote.

-In reality, the report clearly states and preserves the idea that the border does indeed remain vulnerable to terrorist infiltration, even if in 2017 no organized group deployed over it.
-This nuance is always tactically truncated (by Fox News’s Chris Wallace and many others) to support a very different narrative.
-It says that “The U.S. southern border remains vulnerable to potential terrorist transit, although terrorist groups likely seek other means of trying to enter the United States.”
+In reality, the report clearly states and preserves the idea that the border is quite vulnerable to terrorist infiltration, even if in the year 2017 no organized group deployed over it.
+This nuance is often tactically truncated (by Fox News’s Chris Wallace and many others) to support an incorrect narrative.
+The report actually says that “The U.S. southern border remains vulnerable to potential terrorist transit…” even if terrorist groups likely seek other means of trying to enter the United States.

-Elsewhere, the report (p.194 for those who are curious) again states the border’s vulnerability: “In addition, many Latin American countries have porous borders, limited law enforcement capabilities, and established smuggling routes.
-These vulnerabilities offer opportunities to foreign terrorist groups, but there have been no cases of terrorist groups exploiting these gaps to move operations through the region.”
+Elsewhere, the same report that Qui and others cite as proof that even the government believes there is not border infiltration threat (p.194 for those who are curious) restates that the border is vulnerable to terrorist infiltration: “In addition, many Latin American countries have porous borders, limited law enforcement capabilities, and established smuggling routes.
+These vulnerabilities offer opportunities to foreign terrorist groups…” That, despite the dearth of cases where terrorist groups exploited the gap during 2017.

-To cite this report as only saying no terrorists have crossed from Mexico in the year 2017 — and never that it also says the southern border remained vulnerable to terrorist infiltration despite all of that — misleads by substantial omission.
+To cite this State Department report as only saying no terrorists have crossed from Mexico in the year 2017 — and never that it also says the southern border remained vulnerable to terrorist infiltration — misleads by selective omission that almost certainly was purposeful.

 Next, the Qiu article, in its headline, characterizes Islamic migration to the border as an “unproved rumor,” when the opposite is true.
 This is similar to the claims made by Vox, MSNBC, and CNN commentators, and The Washington Post.

-I have met actual migrants from Islamic countries who make the journey.
-In my capacity both as a former journalist and as an intelligence practitioner, I have photographed and videotaped them at the border after they have crossed and while they were en route through Latin America.
+In my capacity both as a former journalist and as an intelligence practitioner, I have met, photographed and videotaped them at the border after they have crossed and while they were en route through Latin America.

 I have interviewed them in Immigration and Customs Enforcement (ICE) detention and while they were still on the routes coming in.
 Meanwhile, thousands of court case records from two dozen smuggling prosecutions are available, in which sworn federal officers discuss how the migrants and their smugglers do it.